 President’s Annual Report for 2010

-historical society.
-2010 has been an active year thanks to the support of our members, a growing number of volunteers, collaboration
+the historical society.
+2010 has been an active year thanks to the support of our members, a growing number of volunteers,

-with other community organizations and historic societies, and a dedicated board of directors who are thoughtful and diligent in
+collaboration with other community organizations and historic societies, and a dedicated board of directors who are thoughtful and